Mesoamerican Long Count calendar: Correlations between Western calendars and the Long Count

 The Maya and Western calendars are correlated by using a Julian day number (JDN) of the starting date of the current creation — 13.0.0.0.0, 4 Ajaw, 8 Kumkʼu.
 This is referred to as a "correlation constant".
 The generally accepted correlation constant is the Modified Thompson 2, "Goodman–Martinez–Thompson", or GMT correlation of 584,283 days.
 Using the GMT correlation, the current creation started on September 6, −3113 (Julian astronomical) – August 11, 3114 BCE in the Proleptic Gregorian calendar.
 The study of correlating the Maya and western calendar is referred to as the correlation question.
 The GMT correlation is also called the 11.16 correlation.

-In Breaking the Maya Code, Michael D. Coe writes: "In spite of oceans of ink that have been spilled on the subject, there now is not the slightest chance that these three scholars (conflated to G-M-T when talking about the correlation) were not right ...".
+In Breaking the Maya Code, Michael D. Coe writes: "In spite of oceans of ink that have been spilled on the subject, there now is not the slightest chance that these three scholars (conflated to G-M-T when talking about the correlation) were not right ..."
 The evidence for the GMT correlation is historical, astronomical and archaeological:

 Historical: Calendar Round dates with a corresponding Julian date are recorded in Diego de Landa's Relación de las cosas de Yucatán (written circa 1566), the Chronicle of Oxcutzkab and the books of Chilam Balam.
 De Landa records a date that is a Tun ending in the Short Count.
 Oxkutzcab contains 12 Tun endings.
-Bricker and Bricker find that only the GMT correlation in consistent with these dates.
+Bricker and Bricker find that only the GMT correlation is consistent with these dates.
 The Book of Chilam Balam of Chumayel contains the only colonial reference to classic long-count dates.
 The Julian calendar date of 11.16.0.0.0 (November 2, 1539) confirms the GMT correlation.

 The Annals of the Cakchiquels contains numerous Tzolkʼin dates correlated with European dates.
 These confirm the GMT correlation.
 Weeks, Sachse and Prager transcribed three divinatory calendars from highland Guatemala.
 They found that the 1772 calendar confirms the GMT correlation.
 The fall of the capital city of the Aztec Empire, Tenochtitlan, occurred on August 13, 1521.
-A number of different chroniclers wrote that this was a Tzolkʼin (Tonalpohualli) of 1 Snake.
+A number of different chroniclers wrote that the Tzolkʼin (Tonalpohualli) date of the event was 1 Snake.

 Post-conquest scholars such as Sahagún and Durán recorded Tonalpohualli dates with a calendar date.
 Many indigenous communities in the Mexican states of Veracruz, Oaxaca and Chiapas and in Guatemala, principally those speaking the Mayan languages Ixil, Mam, Pokomchí and Quiché, keep the Tzolkʼin and in many cases the Haabʼ.
 These are all consistent with the GMT correlation.
 Munro Edmonsen studied 60 Mesoamerican calendars, 20 of which have known correlations to European calendars, and found remarkable consistency among them and that only the GMT correlation fits the historical, ethnographic and astronomical evidence.